-By clicking on this page, you’ve decided to fill in the questionnaire for a clearer understanding of the current state of your Quality Management System (QMS).
+By selecting this article, you’ve decided to complete the questionnaire for a clearer understanding of the current state of your Quality Management System (QMS).

 0 = No action or progress is evident in your organisation